brillout/goldpage/docs/csr-and-ssr-explained.template.md

 *interactive*

-The main motivation for rendering your page to the DOM is to be able to have interactive views: a view that when interact
+The main motivation to use CSR and to render your page to the DOM is to be able to have interactive views.

+For example:

+As you can see your page changes.
+What happens

+This is basically CSR.
 The DOM is what allows your page to be interactive

 The whole idea of the DOM and its DOM manipulation APIs